JustinTimperio/pacback/README.md

 ![Pacback Rolling Back a List of Packages](https://imgur.com/Rhy6iDn.gif)

 ### Rolling Back to an Archive Date
 Another popular way to rollback package versions is to use the Arch Linux Archives to pull packages directly with pacman.
 Pacback automates this entire process with the `pacback -rb` command.
 To rollback to a specific date, give `-rb` a date in YYYY/MM/DD format and Pacback will automatically save your mirrorlist, point a new mirrorlist to an archive URL, then run a full system downgrade.
-When every you are ready to jump back to the head, run `pacback -u` and Pacback with automatically retore your old mirrorlist.
+Whenever you are ready to jump back to the head, run `pacback -u` and Pacback with automatically retore your old mirrorlist.
 In the event that you destroy this backup, Pacback can automatically fetch a new HTTP US mirrorlist for the system.

 1. `pacback -rb 2019/10/18`